Ecclesiastes 5 – Reverent Worship

 i.
 “Fruitful and acceptable worship begins before it begins.”
 (Maclaren)

 c.
 Draw near to hear rather than to give the sacrifice of fools: The sacrifice of fools is the hasty speech mentioned in the next lines.
-Solomon counsels us the come to the house of God to hear more than to speak without thinking.
+Solomon counsels us to come to the house of God to hear more than to speak without thinking.

 i.
 To hear: “Has the double force in Hebrew which it sometimes has in English: to pay attention and to obey.
 So this saying is close to the famous words of Samuel, ‘to obey (literally to listen) is better than sacrifice’ (1 Samuel 15:22).”
 (Kidner)